AviatrixSystems/Docs/HowTos/security_bulletin_article.rst

 TBD

 **Acknowledgement**
-Aviatrix is pleased to thank Christos Argyropoulos from Elastic Search for reporting this vulnerability under responsible disclosure.
+Aviatrix is pleased to thank Ioannis Kakavas from Elastic Search for reporting this vulnerability under responsible disclosure.

 1. OpenVPN Client Arbitrary File Write
 ------------------------------------